milafternoon/molywood/README.md

 animating trajectory data with matplotlib, adding insets or making multi-panel movies.

+The basic idea behind the functionalities of `pyvmd`, as well as the general structure of the code, are illustrated in `script_structure.svg`.

 ### Requirements

 The internal workflow is as follows: generate the TCL script > run VMD